|Nutritional Guidelines (per serving)|

 Cut off and discard tough stems and discolored leaves from greens.
 For large leaves with large, tough stems, fold the leaf in half and cut or tear the stem out.
 Stack several leaves and slice them crosswise into 1-inch thick pieces.

-Serve with vinegar or pepper sauce (see below) and freshly baked cornbread.
+Serve the greens with vinegar or pepper sauce (see below) and freshly baked cornbread.